-The District has not granted a local option exemption for those 65 years of age and older.
-The District does not grant the local option exemption of up to 20% of the market value of residence homesteads.
+The District does grant a portion of the additional local option exemption of up to 20% of the market value of residence homesteads.

-The District has taken action to tax goods-in-transit.
 The District has not granted the freeport exemption.
+The District has not taken action to tax goods-in-transit.